Estimated reading time: 8 minutes

-Normal relationship conflicts come from the many core stresses, opposing values or “dialectical tensions” found in any relationship.
+Normal relationship conflicts come from the many core stresses, opposing values or “dialectical tensions” found in every relationship.
 These tensions never go away.
 They are normal real-life discrepancies in wants and needs which are a part of every relationship.

 If you’re experiencing this in your relationship, take heart – nothing is necessarily going wrong.
 Successfully negotiating these tensions is a crucial part of normal relationship development.
 Normal doesn’t mean we have to like it.
 Normal means that we will all, at some stage, experience these discrepancies within ourselves and between us and our partners.
 All relationships go through times of stress.
 This is often when conflicts arise.